NethermindEth/horus-checker/README.md

 1. You write a Cairo program.
 2. You add annotations that describe how the program should operate.
-3. You run Horus on your program, and Horus tells you if the program obeys the annotations.[^1]
+3. You run Horus on your program, and Horus tells you one of the following:
+    * The program obeys the annotations.
+    * The program does not obey the annotations (found a counterexample).
+    * Ran out of time (`Unknown`).

 > “Program testing can be used to show the presence of bugs, but never to show their absence!”
 > ― Edsger W. Dijkstra

 Horus can be used to show the **absence** of bugs.

-[^1]: Since Horus uses SMT solvers, it may timeout, in which case it will output `Unknown`.

 <br>